-- 1. Students should contact Lisa Phillips, the Learning Community Coordinator, lisap1@iastate.edu regarding availability in a learning team that fits with their academic needs. - 2.
+- 1. Students should contact Alyssa Mittleider (amittlei@iastate.edu) or Jessie Vosseller (jessiev@iastate.edu) regarding availability in a learning team that fits with their academic needs. - 2.
 Students for each learning team are selected on a first-come-first-serve basis during June orientation. - 3.
 Students are pre-registered by the College of Engineering for the courses in their learning teams.
 This can be a tremendous benefit to students!